Estonia

 Block grant and there are no restrictions on the allocation of funding

-This applies to 13 other countries: Brandenburg, Denmark, Finland, Flanders, Hesse, Italy, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Spain, Switzerland, United Kingdom
+This applies to 15 other countries: Brandenburg, Denmark, Finland, Flanders, Hesse, Iceland, Italy, Latvia, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Spain, Switzerland, United Kingdom

 100% Ability to borrow money